gaycodegal/operator-12/README.md

 You can also specify which lua file to run as the main.
 For instance `./main surface-tests` will run the surface tests lua file as the main lua file.

+## Doxygen

+Run `python3 extract-docs.py > out.hidden.c && doxygen Doxyfile` to generate the docs.
+It's a horrible way to do it but it was easiest for me

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md)